ProductPricingDemoBlogLoginTry Now It's Free

 Restaurant Feedback QR Code: How to Collect Guest Complaints Before They Hit Google

-A restaurant feedback QR code on every table lets guests report issues instantly — and gives your team a chance to resolve them before they become a public review.
+Put a QR code on every table so guests report issues instantly - and your team resolves them before they become a 1-star Google review.
+Free to start.

 A Complaint Shared at the Table Is a Problem You Can Still Fix